 - Availability of professional translation resources

-2: Prepare your site for localisation
+2: Prepare your site for Localization

 - Using a content management system or software that allows for multiple language versions